hubertkucharski/mhFront/README.md

 # Ready
 ### Live search from downloaded database
 ### Select user ID from mySQL
-### Relation in database - only users from lilst can add games
+### Relation in database - only users from list can add games
 ###

 # Not ready